 Driving is a privilege, but it comes with a price.
-There's the cost to purchase a vehicle, maintenance, repairs, fuel, and, of course, auto insurance.When you buy auto insurance you're paying for more than the replacement or repair of your vehicle after an accident.
+There's the cost to purchase a vehicle, maintenance, repairs, fuel, and, of course, .when you buy auto insurance you're paying for more than the replacement or repair of your vehicle after an accident.
 You're buying a financial safety net—protection against financial losses that might otherwise be staggering.

-The booklet below will guide you through some important decisions about your automobile insurance.
+The information below will guide you through some important decisions about your automobile insurance.
 It will provide information to help you determine how much coverage you need; how much liability insurance you need, and an appropriate deductible amount.
 Additionally, you will also learn ways to help save money on auto insurance.

 Auto insurance can help offset the cost of: